 The Bottom Line

-If you’re a beginner diver and looking for a great dive computer, look now further than the Mares Puck Pro.
-It’s simple interface and easy to read display makes it easy for a diver just starting out, and at a price point that won’t hurt your pockets.
+If you’re a beginner diver and looking for a great dive computer, look no further than the Mares Puck Pro.
+Its simple interface and easy to read display makes it easy for a diver just starting out, and at a price point that won’t hurt your pockets.

-It might not have all the bells and whistles of more advance dive computer, like air integration or other complex features many advance or expert dives expect from a dive computer.
+It might not have all the bells and whistles of the more advanced dive computer, like air integration or other complex features many advanced or expert dives expect from a dive computer.
 However, even they can use the Puck Pro as a backup dive computer.

 But, If you’re simply looking for an entry-level dive computer this would be a great choice.
-Its advance Nitrox capabilities also ensures that you can continue use it as you progress in your scuba diving adventures.
+Its advance Nitrox capabilities also ensure that you can continue to use it as you progress in your scuba diving adventures.